Flint + Partners joins MGAC. Click here to learn more.

 News + Ideas

-What is an owner’s rep?
+What is an Owner’s Rep?

 Taking on a new design and construction project comes with a lot of risk.
 Aside from the time and money required, no two design and construction projects are exactly alike, and there is a tremendous learning curve associated with becoming fluent in the process, players, and terminology involved in transforming an idea into a built reality.
 So how as an owner, even one with experience, can you overcome these challenges to ensure your vision is realized?
 One way to reduce risk is to find a partner, or an owner’s representative, with the experience and expertise to guide you through the process.
 But what is their role, and how do you know if hiring an owner’s rep is right for you and your project?

-We asked MGAC Managing Director, Ashley O’Connor, to explain what an owner’s representative actually is, why and when they’re needed, and how hiring one can mean the difference between success and struggle for your project.
+We asked MGAC Executive Managing Director, Ashley O’Connor, to explain what an owner’s representative actually is, why and when they’re needed, and how hiring one can mean the difference between success and struggle for your project.

 What is an owner’s rep, and what do they do?